dqianyu/WorkflowPaper/README.md

 TableA.csv contains census-based urban/rural population information used to calculate the urban/rural fraction of the targeted survey population across all provided administrative levels.

-anc_data.csv contains preprocessed survey data with an anonymized cluster ID.
+anc_data.csv contains preprocessed survey data used in the reproducible report, with an anonymized cluster ID.